tsg-iitkgp/OnBoarding/APPs.md

 ### Maintenance

 This is site is built with React.js.
 The data of contacts, events, results, etc needs to be regularly updated.
 Based on the requirement, new pages and sections need to be developed.
 The data is static for now.
 It has to be fetched from the [backend](#gymkhana-backend) api after developing the dashboard and populating the database.
-For more details, visit: [tsg-iitkgp/web-frontend](https://github.com/tsg-iitkgp/web-frontend).
+For more details, visit: [tsg-iitkgp/web-frontend](https://github.com/tsg-iitkgp/web-frontend). <br/>
+Link to the deployed site: [https://gymkhana.iitkgp.ac.in](https://gymkhana.iitkgp.ac.in)

 <a id="gw-features"></a>